+eArchiving provides documentation and support services based on international standards to help describe, transmit and preserve digital information.

+Question logic Next question

 C7.

 Name Tracing and logging mechanisms

 Category Manifestation

 Weight 50%

 Question type Multiple choice (1 answer possible)

 Rationale This item examines whether there are any tracing and logging mechanisms in place to ensure the secure consumption of data.
 This item examines a legal behavioural interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance).
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.
+This item is compliant with the EIRA ABB 'Shared Legal Content'.

 Question To what extent are tracing and logging mechanisms in place to monitor and ensure the secure consumption of data, information and knowledge from other services?
-No such mechanism is in place although the service should have user tracing and logging applications to monitor the consumption of data, information and knowledge across a single user's journey through the service There are user tracing and logging applications in place, to monitor the consumption of data, information and knowledge across a single user's journey through the service, involving different actors and their roles, and the legal basis for consuming personal data is compliant with GDPR i.e., Art.
+No such mechanism is in place although the service should have user tracing and logging applications to monitor the consumption of data, information and knowledge across a single user's journey through the service There are user tracing and logging applications in place, to monitor the consumption of data, information and knowledge across a single user's journey through the service There are user tracing and logging applications in place, to monitor the consumption of data, information and knowledge across a single user's journey through the service, involving different actors and their roles, and the legal basis for consuming personal data is compliant with GDPR i.e., Art.
 6(1)(e).
 Not applicable, the service does not need to have any tracing and logging mechanisms No answer

 Examples To ensure accountability in the eHealth portal, the controller of contact tracing application is clearly defined; the national health authorities are the controllers.
 A public authority provides a digital public service based on a mandate assigned by and in line with requirements laid down by law, having as legal basis for the processing of data the Art.
 6(1)(e) of GDPR.

 Question logic Next question

 Maturity scoring: The overall weight of this area in the total maturity score is 30%.
-For more information, please see section 7.3.
+For more information, please see section 6.3.

-6 LIMAPS RECOMMENDATIONS
+6 LIMAPS Recommendations